Tax advisor for self-employed persons

 Business tax liability

-Anyone who pursues a business pays business tax.
-Freelancers are exempt from business tax.
+Anyone who runs a business pays trade tax.
+Freelancers are exempt from trade tax.

 Type of accounting

-Bookkeeping for freelancers is generally considered less complicated.
-Creating an EUER is sufficient here.
+Accounting for freelancers is generally considered to be less complicated.
+In this case, it is sufficient to prepare an EÜR (income surplus account).
 Anyone who is commercially active must prepare a balance sheet.

-Freelancers and traders have different tax planning options.
-Your tax advisor will also help you here.
-It helps you find the cheapest tax solution for you and avoid unnecessary costs.
+Freelancers and tradespeople have different tax options.
+Your tax advisor can help you here too.
+They will help you find the most tax-efficient solution for you and avoid unnecessary costs.

-You can also find important information about taxes on the Pages of the Federal Chamber of Tax Consultants view.
+Important information on taxes can also be found on the website of the Federal Chamber of Tax Advisors.

 Good to know: Is there a tax advisor specifically for a business?

 Yes — many tax advisors specialize in specific target groups.
-If you run a business, it's worth looking for a law firm that has experience with commercial clients.
+If you run a business, it is worth looking for a law firm that has experience with commercial clients.

 Because: The requirements differ significantly from those of freelance activities — for example due to accounting requirements, business tax and the often more complex structure of the company.
-An experienced tax advisor for businesses knows these differences and can provide you with targeted support.
+An experienced tax advisor for businesses is familiar with these differences and can provide you with targeted support.

 Important documents for tax advisors — self-employed people should have this ready